AnEmergentAntinomy/ModularTimesTables/README.md

     dots can be set to True to plot the points of the circle

-These examples are commented out and a default example is above them
+By default, these examples are commented out and the default example is above them

+    the default example uses the variables at the top (coeff,radius,modulus,itval,end_c,style)

 Examples: